NASA-IMPACT/veda-data-pipelines/OPERATING.md

 ### Ingesting items to a collection

-Done by passing event json to the discovery step function workflow.
+Done by passing an input json to the discovery step function workflow.

-Create an event json file in the `data/events/` directory.
+Create an input json file in the `data/step_function_inputs/` directory.
 For format, check the [data](#data) section.

 ```bash
 poetry run insert-item <event-json-start-pattern>